 As an alternative to "waving", the coach sometimes works with bilateral tones or light tapping techniques called "tapping".

-Using myostatic test the particularly well-researched muscle feedback tool, the exact issue is determined in advance and the effectiveness of the intervention is examined afterwards.
+Thanks to the myostatic test, a particularly well-researched muscle feedback tool, the exact issue is determined in advance and the effectiveness of the intervention is proven afterwards.

 Wingwave coaching is used successfully in business, high-performance sport, education and teaching, health, and in creative circles.
-The method is often combined with other tried and tested coaching processes.
+The method is often combined with other effective coaching methods.
 Coaches see wingwave coaching as a tool in their coaching ‘toolkit’.
-Agreeing goals, coaching discussions and monitoring success are also part of wingwave.
-However, no ‘free coaching’ (coaching taster sessions) is offered.
-Instead, there is already a series of webisodes and videos available online that present the method practically and clearly.
+Setting goals, coaching discussions and monitoring success are also part of wingwave.
+However, we do not offer any ‘free coaching session’.
+Instead, there is already a series of webisodes and videos available online that clearly introduce and explain the method in a practical way.

 Several thousand coaches in over 30 countries worldwide are using wingwave.
 You can find the addresses of wingwave coaches, who undertake additional training in the method every year, in the coachfinder.

-wingwave coaching is a proprietary process.
+wingwave coaching is a patent-registered process.
 It combines:

-such as alert REM (Rapid Eye Movement) phases, aural or tactile left-right stimuli
+such as induced REM (Rapid Eye Movement) phases when awake, auditive or tactile left-right stimulatio